 Snehal Patil is the founder, CEO and Managing Attorney of IndUS Counsel and has practiced for two decades in the United States and India, including several years at top AmLaw 100 firms.

 Snehal has acted as outside general counsel to numerous Silicon Valley based venture-backed startups throughout their various stages, including formation, corporate governance, private equity and venture financings, mergers and acquisitions, employment, real estate, structuring foreign operations and investments, franchising, joint ventures, exit strategies and dissolutions.
 He also has in-depth experience negotiating large, complex licensing and outsourcing arrangements, as well as other agreements to acquire, develop, commercialize, protect and distribute intellectual property, both domestically and internationally.
-Snehal regularly counsels clients on privacy, data security, open source, compliance, immigration and regulatory matters.
+Snehal regularly counsels corporate clients on privacy, data security, open source, compliance, immigration and regulatory matters.

 Snehal’s India practice covers both in-bound and out-bound transactions, litigation, and representation of foreign companies investing or doing business in India.
 Snehal also represents Indian residents in their immigration to the United States, including by obtaining U.S. permanent resident status through EB-5 investor visa.
 He is well versed with legal and commercial issues arising in India transactions.
 Snehal also has a strong network with legal, business and government leaders and professionals in India that enables him to assist clients navigate the myriad challenges faced in doing business with and in that country.